Which site would you like to visit?

 In 2018, Britain's Jancis Robinson organized a tasting of 73 Champagnes to get a bead on the innovators who’re transforming how wine is made in Champagne.

 Uniquely crafted from a solera established in 2002, we sold a boatload of that wine, shipped directly from Lenoble's cellar.
-And now that the even more promising Chouilly mag 16 has been released, we're all over that one, too.
+And now the even more promising Chouilly mag 16 has been released.

 We're taking our cues from Lenoble's winemaker who, according to Peter Liem, says it surpasses its predecessor.
 Peter is equally excited, writing that Chouilly mag 16 “is a standout, combining an alluring textural richness with a chiseled, focused structure and a wonderfully chalky salinity.”